Differential forms on orbifolds with corners: Orbifolds with corners

-A detailed account of compositions of morphisms of different types can be found in~\cite{Pronk}.
-We discuss the composition of $1$-morphisms in greater detail in Section~\ref{sssec:comp}.
 One can identify isomorphic morphisms in $\EPG$ to obtain a (1-)category, which coincides with the category of fractions with respect to refinements as defined by Gabriel-Zisman~\cite{GabrielZisman}.
 This is the approach taken by~\cite{Moerdijk} to define the category of orbifolds, and is also used in the context of polyfolds~\cite{HoferWysockiZehnderbook}.
 One disadvantage of this approach is that morphisms in the category of fractions are not local.
 That is, one cannot construct a morphism by gluing together morphisms on each member of a covering that agree on the intersections.
 See~\cite{Lerman}.
 In the weak 2-category approach, one can construct a morphism by gluing together morphisms on each member of a covering if one specifies 2-morphisms on intersections that satisfy a cocycle condition on triple intersections.

 Observe that every refinement is a strongly smooth proper submersion.
 Moreover, a refinement carries a canonical relative orientation since it is a local diffeomorphism.
 Thus, we say that a morphism $f : \X \to \Y$ in \Orb{} given by a diagram $\X \overset{R}{\leftarrow} \X' \overset{F}{\rightarrow} \Y$ is \textbf{relatively oriented} (resp. \textbf{strongly smooth}, \textbf{proper}, a \textbf{submersion}) if the morphism $F$ in \EPG{} is relatively oriented (resp. strongly smooth, proper, a submersion).
 A pair of morphisms $f : \X \to \cZ$ and $g: \Y \to \cZ$ in \Orb{} given by diagrams $\X \overset{R}{\leftarrow} \X' \overset{F}{\rightarrow} \cZ$ and $\Y \overset{S}{\leftarrow} \Y' \overset{G}{\rightarrow} \cZ$ are \textbf{transverse} if $F,G,$ are transverse as maps in $\EPG{}.$ We discuss weak fiber products in $\Orb$ in Section~\ref{ssec:fpo}.